MustafaHelwa/hArduino/Indoor_Home_Seedling_System/05_Soil_Moisture/Readme.md

-# 4. Temperature and Humidity - DHT22
+# 5. Capasitive Soil Moisture sensor

 ## What's Inside?
 ### Problem:
-Monitoring temperature and humidity is important for data tracking, even when we're indoors
+To effectively water our pots, we need to know when it's required.

 ### Project Outcome:
-The outcome of this project will be a system for tracking indoor temperature and humidity, to ensure accurate surrounding climate monitoring.
+The outcome of this project will be a system for detecting soil moisture, ensuring watering when only it is necessary for our pots.

 ### Compact microProjects:
 1. ~~Light Intensity meter - BH1750~~
 2. ~~Real Time Clock~~
 3. ~~MicroSD Card csv data collection~~
-4. **Temperature and Humidity - DHT22**
+4. ~~Temperature and Humidity - DHT22~~
-5. Capasitive Soil Moisture sensor
+5. **Capasitive Soil Moisture sensor**
 6. Relay modules and load wiring (with Insights and Pro Tips)
 7. LCD Screen